An official website of the United States government

 PARTS AND REPAIR ORDERING SYSTEM (PROS)

-Supplementing the U.S. Defense Logistics Agency (DLA), the Parts Repair Ordering System (PROS) by the Air Force Security Assistance and Cooperation (AFSAC) Directorate allows USAF Partner Nations to procure non-standard parts and services they require to operate aircraft weapon systems of U.S. origin.
+Supplementing the U.S. Defense Logistics Agency (DLA), the Parts Repair Ordering System (PROS) managed by the Air Force Security Assistance and Cooperation (AFSAC) Directorate allows USAF Partner Nations to procure non-standard parts and services they require to operate weapon systems of U.S. origin.

 How PROS Works: